shaka-project/generic-webdriver-server/backends/tizen/README.md

    provided in the client's desired capabilities instead.
 (See below.)
  - `genericwebdriver.backend.params.wake-on-lan-address`: The ethernet address
    of the Tizen device, to wake it in case it is sleeping at the beginning of the session.
 Optional, but highly recommended.
+NOTE: This will only work over wired ethernet connections, **not WiFi**!

 ## Supported parameters